 Evaluate your spending habits to decide if this is the right card for you.
 If you don't spend a lot at grocery stores each year, you may want to consider the Blue Cash Everyday® Card from American Express instead of the Blue Cash Preferred®.
-It's a similar card that gives you three percent cash back at grocery stores in up to $6,000 per year (then 1%), two percent cash back at department stores and gas stations and one percent cash back on all other purchases with no annual fee.
+It's a similar card that gives you three percent cash back at grocery stores in up to $6,000 per year, two percent cash back at select department stores and gas stations and one percent cash back on all other purchases with no annual fee.

 Because the Blue Cash Everyday® Card doesn't come with an annual fee, its rewards could outweigh the Blue Cash Preferred® until you spend $2,500 on groceries in a year.
 After that point, it may make more sense to go with the Blue Cash Preferred®, as you could earn more cash back even with the annual fee.
 In addition, the Blue Cash Preferred® could be a better choice if you spend a lot of money at gas stations and department stores.